Statement of University Policy

 When to do what

-The OAP uses the calendar year as the basis for its annual cycle and the first quarter of the following year as its Annual Finalization Period.
-This is done to align the time-frame for the OAP with the tax year.
-For example, January through March of 2014 would be the Annual Finalization Period for the 2013 calendar year.
-Thus, during the January 1, 2014 through March 31, 2014 period, faculty and staff will be disclosing activities and resolving actual or potential conflicts of interest and/or conflicts of commitment that took place in CY2013.
-They will also finalize these activities and declare them ended.
+The OAP uses the calendar year (CY) as the basis for its annual cycle to align with the tax year.
+It uses the first quarter of the following year as its Annual Finalization Period.
+For example, January 1 through March 31 of 2014 was the Annual Finalization Period for the 2013 calendar year.
+Thus, during this time period, faculty and staff disclosed activities and resolved actual or potential conflicts of interest and/or conflicts of commitment that took place the previous year, n CY2013.
+They will also finalize these activities and declare them ended through a certification process.
 At the same time and through the rest of CY2014 they will be doing the same for activities originating in CY2014.

 What do approvers do and when?

 Approvers are anyone who has faculty and/or staff reporting to them.
-Approvers must sign into the OAP to create their identity in the system; this needs to be done only one time.
-The procedure for signing in is described in the “Accessing the Outside Activity Portal & Getting Help” section of the Tool Tip Training document (PDF).
+Approvers must log into the OAP to create their identity in the system; this needs to be done only one time.
+The procedure for loging in is described in the “Accessing the Outside Activity Portal & Getting Help” section of the Tool Tip Training document (PDF).

 UT Austin Preapproved Activities